Walmart : Workers' New Security Threat Is Active Shooters, Not Shoplifters -- 2nd Update | MarketScreener

 In 2015, Walmart, the world's biggest retailer by revenue, introduced computer-based active-shooter training for store employees and, in 2017, started requiring workers to take the sessions once a quarter.
 Much of Walmart's visible security efforts, including the staff who greet shoppers at store entrances, are focused on preventing shoplifting.

-Behind the scenes Walmart uses an emergency operations center in its Bentonville, Ark., headquarters to coordinate with law enforcement to stop more serious incidents, including active shooters, said a former executive familiar with the systems.
+Behind the scenes Walmart uses an emergency operations center in its Bentonville, Ark., headquarters to coordinate with law enforcement to stop more serious incidents, including active shooters, a former executive familiar with the systems said.
 Staff includes former law enforcement, forensic experts and others.

 The company is one of the nation's biggest sellers of rifles and shotguns, though it stopped selling handguns in the 1990s and has put in new restrictions in recent years after several deadly mass shootings.
 It stopped selling assault-style weapons in 2015, such as the AK-style semiautomatic rifle that police say the El Paso gunman allegedly used.